mnatakanijiiteajesasa/mnatakanijiiteajesasa/README.md

 - 👋 Hi, I’m Diggy
-- 👀 I’m a back-end python developer
+- 👀 I’m a full-stack dev
-- 🌱 I’m currently making websites for fun there are many backend repositories with no front end if interested in any of them reach out so that i can add you as a collaborator
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...@kenyanroux on twitter
 - 😄 Pronouns: ...